RedyAu/record_on_calendar/README.md

 An overcomplicated, but pretty smart program to record multitrack audio automatically according to Google Calendar events.
 Fully configurable.

+Could be made generally usable with minimal effort - please drop an issue if you would like to use this!
+In its current state, this code is meant for personal use only.

 _Using FFMPEG / DirectShow (downloads runtime automatically)._

 ### Example config: